apache/turbine-archetypes/README.md

 * [MySQL](https://www.mysql.com/) - Database Server or [Docker](https://docs.docker.com/get-docker/)
 * [Maven](https://maven.apache.org/) - Dependency Management

 You should have Java 11 or later installed.
 The archetype sets up a new application using MySQL as the default database store.
-However, you can adjust this to use any database supported by Apache Torque 5.x.
+However, you can adjust this to use any database supported by Apache Torque 5.1.
 If not using Docker, you should therefore be at least have a database instance where you have access rights to create a new database schema and populate it with the tables the application generates.
-Finally, this is a maven archetype, so of course you should install a local version of Maven (tested with 3.5.4 and 3.8.1).
+Finally, this is a maven archetype, so of course you should install a local version of Maven (tested with 3.9.6).

 ### Installing

 Eclipse integration:

-You need to first add the Apache maven archetypes to your IDE so that you can take advantage of using the turbine-webapp-5.x plugin to generate a new web application.
+You need to first add the Apache maven archetypes to your IDE so that you can take advantage of using the turbine-webapp-6.0 plugin to generate a new web application.

 The location of the remote catalog file is: http://repo.maven.apache.org/maven2/archetype-catalog.xml